 Pigment vs dye inks for photo printers

-For letter size printing up to 8.5x11 inches, most recent models follow Canon’s lead of combining a pigment-based black ink for crisp document printing, with four or more dye-based inks for premium photo output on glossy paper.
-Moving up to wider format 13x19 inch printing, there’s a choice of printers based exclusively on dye or pigment inks.
+For A4 size printing, most recent models follow Canon’s lead of combining a pigment-based black ink for crisp document printing, with four or more dye-based inks for premium photo output on glossy paper.
+Moving up to larger A3+ printing, there’s a choice of printers based exclusively on dye or pigment inks.

 Ink cartridges are renowned as being expensive, but the costs actually compare favorably with prints created by an online lab.
 The best photo printers (including all those in our list) use individually replaceable inks, so you only need to replace cartridges that have actually run dry (see our guide to best printer inks to find the best prices)

 Combined prices for manufacturers’ own-brand inks and high-quality papers generally average out to around £1.40 per Letter-size print, and up to £4.80 for a larger format 13-inch wide print.

 Epson has introduced its 'EcoTank' system where you get a much larger ink supply when you buy the printer, but we're not convinced this makes better economic sense since you have to pay much more up front.

 The best portable printers